 In such cases the editor, must be provided with a copy of the Australian Standards for Editing Practice (ASEP) and advised to restrict their assistance to the standards for 'Language and Illustrations' and for 'Completeness and Consistency' in accordance with the University's policy.

-Material for professional editing or proofreading may be submitted in hard copy or electronically.
+Material for professional editing or proofreading may be submitted in hard copy or digitally.
 However, if, an editor utilises ‘tracked changes’, the document must only be returned to you in hard copy or PDF, to ensure that each suggested change is actively checked before it is included in your thesis, or, rejected.